NEASQC/WP6_QNLP/README.md

 <ol>
   <li>Open the code repository in your browser.</li>
-  <li>Open the drop-down menu on the leftClick on the 'Switch branches/tags' button to select v0.3 branch.</li>
+  <li>Open the drop-down menu on the left.
+Click on the 'Switch branches/tags' button to select v0.3 branch.</li>
   <li>Click on the green code button and choose the cloning method you want to use, GitHub provides detailes steps for each method (HTTPS, SSH, etc).</li>
   <li>Open a terminal on your computer and navigate to the directory you wish to clone the repository into. </li>
   <li>Run the following command in your terminal: